 A valid will — dated and witnessed by two people who are not your beneficiaries.
 No will, or a poorly worded will, could mean that your assets won’t be distributed according to your wishes and may cause delays, additional costs and possible tax implications.
 Be sure to update your will regularly as your financial, health, lifestyle and family circumstances change.

-Power of Attorney — planning before an emergency will give you and your family the opportunity to review all options and avoid significant legal and financial burden.
+Power of Attorney — planning before an emergency will give you and your family the opportunity to review all options and avoid significant legal and financial burdens.
 There are different types of powers of attorney, which can also depend on which State or Territory you live in, so you should get legal advice on what best suits your situation.

 Buy/Sell Agreement — if you have a business partner/s, it’s important to have a strategy in place that will ensure your share of the business is passed on to your estate as quickly and as efficiently as possible in the event of your death or disability.